Caribbean Sail Training ( CST ) Page About Us

 In addition, Ships agent Yacht Assistance offers FREE agency services for all qualified sail training vessels in St.Maarten and St.Martin and ship agents in other Islands will soon do the same.

-Caribbean Sail Training sponsors also harbor, docking and other fees for CST member Sail Training Vessels and Tall Ships where local port authorities have not reached an agreement with us as yet to provide reduced or free docking and other services.
+Caribbean Sail Training sponsors also harbor, docking and other fees for CST member Sail Training Vessels and Tall Ships where local port authorities have not reached an agreement with us as yet to provide reduced or free docking and other services when possible.